devnull-cz/c-prog-lang/modules/structures.md

 The function will be implemented in a separate file.
 (Do not forget to create a header file(s).)

-In the `main()` program (first program argument arg will specify the `min` parameter of the function) pass the array of structs to the function and report the result.
+In the `main()` program (first program argument will specify the `min` parameter for the function) pass an array of structures to the function and report the result.

 Note: will need:
   - `limits.h` for the `NAME_MAX` definition